Ana Kasparian: Early life and education

-In November 2015, Kasparian married Minor League Baseball player, model, and actor Christian Lopez.

 Journalism

 Kasparian said that seeing journalist Barbara Walters on 20/20 inspired her to get into journalism.
 After graduating with a Bachelor of Arts, Journalism (BAJ) from California State University, Northridge (CSUN), she became an assistant producer with CBS Radio news stations in Los Angeles, first with KFWB and then KNX.
 She said that she was lucky to be hired immediately after graduating, but did not like working for CBS Radio because mainstream media is "not fun" due to the "robotic work environment" where she could not say what she wanted on air or do stories that were important to her.
 She enrolled in a master's degree program as a "way out" of media.
 She has also worked with AOL News, YouTube, TidalTv and On Point.

-After filling in as host in April 2007, Kasparian became the producer and co-host with Cenk Uygur of the progressive talk radio on Sirius XM Satellite Radio and internet show/TV show The Young Turks.
-She was at first skeptical of her new work environment as an Armenian, saying: "The Young Turks is a strange name," but after working there the name was explained to her as: "it essentially means rebels.
+After filling in as host in April 2007, Kasparian became the producer and co-host with Cenk Uygur of the progressive show The Young Turks.
+She was at first skeptical of her new work environment as an Armenian, saying: "The Young Turks is a strange name," but after working there, the name was explained to her as: "it essentially means rebels.
 People who rebel against societal expectations."
 She liked working at The Young Turks enough that she decided to stay in media.
-In fact, she was supposed to leave after two weeks but said she "kind of refused".
-She was first hired to do marketing but "weaseled" her way into doing on-air segments.
+In fact, she was supposed to leave after two weeks, but said she "kind of refused".
+She was first hired to do marketing, but "weaseled" her way into doing on-air segments.
 Kasparian described what she liked about working at TYT: "What I loved about the show was that it was unscripted.
 It was raw.
 It was just completely unfiltered."
 In a Forbes interview she also stated that she cannot pretend to be a "robot that's always neutral."
 She needs to state her opinion and sometimes "aggressively so" and TYT allowed her to do that.